Yellow-crested cockatoo, Indonesia

 To gather information on the current conservation status of the cockatoo and take appropriate conservation measures, Loro Parque Fundación has promoted the first census in recent years, ecological studies (habitats, breeding and feeding) and assessments of the impact of illegal capture and trade.
 All these projects have been carried out with the vital collaboration of the local population, including forest rangers, children, and adults.

-And to generate in-depth information on the ecology of the citrinocristata (crested cockatoo) race on Sumba and another race (to be decided depending on the best prospects for success), to inform about the management practices of every population.
+These will generate in-depth information on the ecology of the citrinocristata (Citron-crested cockatoo) species on Sumba and another race (to be decided depending on the best prospects for success), to inform about the management practices of every population.